 How to perform chest compressions on an infant?

-To perform CPR on a baby under the age of 1, place two fingers of your one hand in the center of the infant's chest.
-Gently use your fingers to compress the chest about 1.5 inches deep or 4 centimeters, at 100-120 compressions per minute, just as you would when giving an adult CPR.
+- Single rescuer: Place the heel of one hand in the center of the infant’s chest (just below the nipple line).
+Compress the chest about 1.5 inches (4 cm) deep at a rate of 100–120 compressions per minute.
 Allow the chest to fully recoil after each compression.

 How to perform rescue breathing on an infant?